 We can understand the size of the federal government by asking a few basic questions.

 How much does the federal government spend?
-According to the Treasury Department, in 2019, the federal government spent about $4.4 trillion and took in about $3.5 trillion in revenue.
-(4) The first thing we should notice is that the annual deficit—the shortfall between revenue and spending—is nearly a trillion dollars.
-The next thing to notice is that $4.4 trillion dollars is a great deal of money.
+According to the Treasury Department, in 2021, the federal government spent about $6.8 trillion and took in about $4 trillion in revenue.
+(4) The first thing we should notice is that the annual deficit—the shortfall between revenue and spending—is more than two trillion dollars.
+The next thing to notice is that $6.8 trillion dollars is a great deal of money.
 One way to put the federal government’s size in perspective is to see how much it spends relative to the overall size of the American economy, and also how its spending compares to that of state governments.

-As you can see from the chart, since the 1970s, federal government spending has hovered between 20-24 percent of Gross Domestic Product (GDP)—the total value of goods and services produced in the United States in one year.
-Similarly, state and local government expenditures have stayed between 10-12 percent of GDP.
+As you can see from the chart, since the late 1970s, federal government spending has hovered between 20-24 percent of Gross Domestic Product (GDP)—the total value of goods and services produced in the United States in one year.
+The year 2020 was an outlier due to massive government spending during the COVID-19 pandemic.
+State and local government expenditures have stayed between 10-12 percent of GDP.
 (5) Another way to look at this is by doing an international comparison.
 Looking at combined federal and state government spending as a percentage of GDP across the Organization for Economic Cooperation and Development (OECD) members, we can see that the United States government is relatively small as a percentage of the American economy, especially when compared to other countries’ governments.